Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 4 - Core Services.md

 Amazon S3 Glacier: A core AWS storage service.
 It allows the user to store their data in containers called vaults for a low cost.
 Data stored in S3 Glacier vault is data that's rarely accessed.
 S3 Glacier is typically used for backup and archiving.
 S3 Glacier storage is divided into three classes; S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive.

 Amazon CloudFront: A core AWS networking service.
-It enables its user of delivering their content with low-latency to their end-users by caching that content in Edge Locations that are located nearby the end-users.
+It enables its user to deliver their content with low-latency to their end-users by caching that content in Edge Locations that are located nearby the end-users.

 Amazon RDS: Amazon Relational Database Service, is a core AWS database service.
 It provides the user with a fully managed SQL databases in the form of DB instances.
 A DB instance can run one of the supported DB engines.
 You can optionally gain more control and more responsibility over the database with the shared responsibility model of Amazon RDS Custom.

 Amazon DynamoDB: A core AWS database service.
-It provides the user with fully managed NoSQL database.
-The database consists of table, with each table consisting of items and each item having attributes, i.e key-value pairs.
+It provides the user with a fully managed NoSQL database.
+The database consists of tables, with each table consisting of items and each item having attributes, i.e key-value pairs.

 AWS CloudFormation: A core AWS service.
 It provides the user with a full set up and configuration of their AWS resources.
 The user needs only to provide a template (in JSON or YAML) of all the resources they need to have in their stack.

 IAM: AWS Identity and Access Management, is an AWS core service that is used for the authentication and the authorization of a customer's access to AWS resources.

-Well-Architected Framework: A set of key principles that should be used as a guide line for designing and running a workload in the cloud.
+Well-Architected Framework: A set of key principles that should be used as a guideline for designing and running a workload in the cloud.
 AWS Well-Architected Framework consists of 6 pillars; Operational excellence, security, reliability, performance efficiency, Cost optimization and sustainability.]

 ## Exercise